 • Clinical Evaluation: Detailed medical history, physical examination, and assessment of symptoms.

-• Pelvic Ultrasound: To visualize ovarian morphology and assess for polycystic ovaries.
+• Pelvic Ultrasound: To visualise ovarian morphology and assess for polycystic ovaries.

 • Timing: Some hormone tests are best performed during the early follicular phase (days 2-5) of the menstrual cycle.